GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/2-project-factory/README.md

     # refer to the ro service account defined below
     - ro
 automation:
-  # no substitution is available here
+  # no context is possible here
   # use the complete project id
   project: xxx-prod-iac-teams-0
   service_accounts: